Harold Primat: Top-flight endurance racing

-In January 2009 Harold was confirmed as an Aston Martin Racing factory driver for the brand's first return to top-class endurance racing since 1989.
+In January 2009, Primat was confirmed as an Aston Martin Racing factory driver for the brand's first return to top-class endurance racing since 1989.
 Partnering Darren Turner, he finished fourth in the Le Mans Series standings, including a second position at the Nürburgring.
 Primat was joined by Peter Kox and Stuart Hall for Le Mans, where a water leak curtailed the #009 Lola-Aston Martin's involvement after 252 laps.
 The highlight of Primat's season was victory alongside Stefan Mücke at the inaugural Asian Le Mans Series race at Okayama in late autumn.

 2010 saw Primat again driving for Aston Martin Racing, recording three podium finishes in the ALMS and LMS.
 Sixth place overall at Le Mans itself also represented his best finish at the French race to date.
 A third season with AMR in 2011, this time alongside Turner and Mücke, produced two more top three finishes for Primat, including an outright ALMS victory at Laguna Seca.
 Aston Martin's new, open-top AMR-One proved unreliable however, prompting the team to withdraw from the LMP1 ranks at the end of the year.

 Primat then moved to privateer LMP1 outfit Rebellion Racing for the newly revived FIA World Endurance Championship in 2012.
 With Audi and Toyota's factory entries winning all eight rounds between them, it was left to Rebellion to fight for the LMP1 Trophy against Strakka, JRM and OAK Racing.
 Two victories by Primat - at Silverstone and Shanghai - brought the trophy to Rebellion.

-In 2013 Primat swapped sports-prototype for GT machinery as part of Phoenix Racing's Blancpain Endurance Series, VLN and Bathurst 12 Hour driver roster.
+In 2013, Primat swapped sports-prototype for GT machinery as part of Phoenix Racing's Blancpain Endurance Series, VLN and Bathurst 12 Hour driver roster.
 Piloting an Audi R8 LMS ultra, Primat took fourth place at the Australian classic despite losing four laps to repairs, and achieved the same result at the blue riband 24 Hours of Spa.
 Racing alongside Oliver Jarvis and Christopher Hasse, the Belgian event saw the trio deliver a comeback drive that ranked among the highlights of the 24 hour contest.
 Primat also found success on the VLN scene, picking up several top-three finishes.

 On 16 September 2015, Primat announced his retirement from racing, ending his seventeen year long career.
 Primat retired after the final round of the 2015 Blancpain Endurance Series season, at the Nürburgring.
 He said that "now is the right time to begin a fresh chapter in life by focusing on other projects".